 With a membership of nearly 32,000 designers, showroom hosts and other industry members, DSA is a respected design community open to residential interior designers, space planners, kitchen and bath designers, re-designers, and the trade companies that serve them.
 Not only does membership help set apart more well-trained designers from the competition, but it also offers a multitude of networking opportunities, consultations, and individual promotion.

-Every NYIAD Interior Design Student and Graduates is eligible for DSA's Residential Interior Design Qualification Certification (RIDQC).
+Every NYIAD Interior Design student and graduate is eligible for DSA's Residential Interior Design Qualification Certification (RIDQC).

 Learn more about how to purse your interior design certification.